enpaul/vault2vault/README.md

 The built-in tool Ansible provides,
 [`ansible-vault rekey`](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html#rekey),
-suffers from two main drawbacks:

-1. It only works on vault encrypted files and not on vault encrypted YAML data
-2. It only works on a single vault encrypted file at a time.

-To rekey everything in a large project you'd need to write a script that goes through every file and rekeys everything in every format it can find.
+suffers from two main drawbacks: first, it only works on vault encrypted files and not on vault encrypted YAML data; and second, it only works on a single vault encrypted file at a time.
+To rekey everything in a large project you'd need to write a script that recursively goes through every file and rekeys every encrypted file and YAML variable all at once.

 This is that script.